iozsaygi/iozsaygi.github.io/_posts/2024-02-04-devops-in-game-development.md

 ---
 layout: post
 title: DevOps in game development
-description: My opinions about game development with and without DevOps culture
+description: My opinions about game development with and without DevOps culture.
 tags:
   - DevOps
 ---